-WAC 495E-110-290 Evidence.
+495E-110-290 - Evidence.

 The introduction and consideration of evidence during the hearing is subject to the following procedures and restrictions:

-(1) Relevance: The committee chair shall review all questions for relevance and shall explain on the record their reasons for excluding any question based on lack of relevance.

-(2) Relevance means that information elicited by the question makes facts in dispute more or less likely to be true.

-(3) Questions or evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant and must be excluded, unless such question or evidence:

-(a) Is asked or offered to prove someone other than the respondent committed the alleged misconduct; or

-(b) Concerns specific incidents of prior sexual behavior between the complainant and the respondent, which are asked or offered on the issue of consent.

-(4) Cross-examination required: If a party or witness does not submit to cross-examination during the live hearing, the committee must not rely on any statement by that party or witness in reaching a determination of responsibility.

-(5) No negative inference: The committee may not make an inference regarding responsibility solely on a witness's or party's absence from the hearing or refusal to answer questions.

-(6) Privileged evidence: The committee shall not consider legally privileged information unless the holder has effectively waived the privilege.
-Privileged information includes, but is not limited to, information protected by the following:

-(a) Spousal/domestic partner privilege;

-(b) Attorney-client and attorney work product privileges;

-(c) Privileges applicable to members of the clergy and priests;

-(d) Privileges applicable to medical providers, mental health therapists, and counselors;

-(e) Privileges applicable to sexual assault and domestic violence advocates; and

-(f) Other legal privileges identified in RCW 5.60.060.
+- (1) Relevance: The committee chair shall review all questions for relevance and shall explain on the record their reasons for excluding any question based on lack of relevance. - (2) Relevance means that information elicited by the question makes facts in dispute more or less likely to be true. - (3) Questions or evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant and must be excluded, unless such question or evidence: - (a) Is asked or offered to prove someone other than the respondent committed the alleged misconduct; or - (b) Concerns specific incidents of prior sexual behavior between the complainant and the respondent, which are asked or offered on the issue of consent. - (4) Cross-examination required: If a party or witness does not submit to cross-examination during the live hearing, the committee must not rely on any statement by that party or witness in reaching a determination of responsibility. - (5) No negative inference: The committee may not make an inference regarding responsibility solely on a witness's or party's absence from the hearing or refusal to answer questions. - (6) Privileged evidence: The committee shall not consider legally privileged information unless the holder has effectively waived the privilege.
+Privileged information includes, but is not limited to, information protected by the following: - (a) Spousal/domestic partner privilege; - (b) Attorney-client and attorney work product privileges; - (c) Privileges applicable to members of the clergy and priests; - (d) Privileges applicable to medical providers, mental health therapists, and counselors; - (e) Privileges applicable to sexual assault and domestic violence advocates; and - (f) Other legal privileges identified in RCW 5.60.060.
+[Statutory Authority: Title IX of Education Amendments of 1972 and RCW 28B.50.140.
+WSR 21-10-038, § 495E-110-290, filed 4/28/21, effective 5/29/21.]

-WAC 495E-110-300 Initial order.
-(1) In addition to complying with WAC 495E-110-140, the student conduct committee will be responsi- ble for conferring and drafting an initial order that:
+495E-110-300 - Initial order.

+In addition to complying with WAC 495E-110-140, the student conduct committee will be responsible for conferring and drafting an initial order that:
-(a) Identifies the allegations of sexual harassment;

-(b) Describes the grievance and disciplinary procedures, starting with filing of the formal complaint through the determination of responsibility, including notices to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held;

-(c) Makes findings of fact supporting the determination of responsibility;

-(d) Reaches conclusions as to whether the facts establish whether the respondent is responsible for engaging in sexual harassment in violation of Title IX;

-(e) Contains a statement of, and rationale for, the committee's determination of responsibility for each allegation;

-(f) Describes any disciplinary sanction or conditions imposed against the respondent, if any;

-(g) Describes to what extent, if any, complainant is entitled to remedies designed to restore or preserve complainant's equal access to the college's education programs or activities; and

-(h) Describes the process for appealing the initial order to the college president.

-(2) The committee chair will serve the initial order on the parties simultaneously.
+- (1) Identifies the allegations of sexual harassment; - (2) Describes the grievance and disciplinary procedures, starting with filing of the formal complaint through the determination of responsibility, including notices to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held; - (3) Makes findings of fact supporting the determination of responsibility; - (4) Reaches conclusions as to whether the facts establish whether the respondent is responsible for engaging in sexual harassment in violation of Title IX; - (5) Contains a statement of, and rationale for, the committee's determination of responsibility for each allegation; - (6) Describes any disciplinary sanction or conditions imposed against the respondent, if any; - (7) Describes to what extent, if any, complainant is entitled to remedies designed to restore or preserve complainant's equal access to the college's educational programs or activities; - (8) Describes the process for appealing the initial order to the college president; and - (9) The committee chair will serve the initial order on the parties simultaneously.

+[Statutory Authority: Title IX of Education Amendments of 1972 and RCW 28B.50.140.
+WSR 21-10-038, § 495E-110-300, filed 4/28/21, effective 5/29/21.]